Last updated: 31 Jan 2018

 If you are reading this, then chances are you know something about blockchain technology, cryptocurrencies, and exchanges in general.
 For a refresher, read my Blockchain ELI5 piece that gives some background on the new digital wave.
 In this guide I will summarize the pros and cons of the Binance Exchange as well as walk you through step-by-step instructions on how to acquire Binance Exchange's digital currency, Binance Coin (BNB), a token that facilitates your trading and gives you a stake in Binance's future.

 I write a weekly roundup about major events going on in the crypto world.
-The last two weeks:
+Check it out!
+Crypto weekly roundup

 Table of Contents